nikvoronin/LastWallpaper/README.md

 ## What's New

-1 Oct 2025
+17 Oct 2025

+- A new [release v5.10.17](https://github.com/nikvoronin/LastWallpaper/releases/tag/v5.10.17) is now available for download in the [Releases section](https://github.com/nikvoronin/LastWallpaper/releases).
+- Added `Launch at Startup` menu item.
+- The APOD-web pod now supports fetching pictures directly from web pages.
-[Astronomy Picture of the Day](https://apod.nasa.gov/apod/): due to the lapse in federal government funding, NASA is not updating this website.
+- [Astronomy Picture of the Day](https://apod.nasa.gov/apod/): due to the lapse in federal government funding, NASA is not updating this website.

 Not so far

-- The APOD-web pod now supports fetching pictures directly from web pages.
-- [Release Candidate v5.8.5-rc1](https://github.com/nikvoronin/LastWallpaper/releases/tag/v5.8.5-rc1) is now available for download in the Releases section.
+- [Release Candidate v5.8.5-rc1](https://github.com/nikvoronin/LastWallpaper/releases/tag/v5.8.5-rc1) is now available for download in the [Releases section](https://github.com/nikvoronin/LastWallpaper/releases).
 - Fixed saving to the directory with the old year in the new year.
 - AstroBin (Home of astrophotography) pod was discontinued due to the API being no longer available.
 - Complex refactoring of the inner code base.